 I’m your pixelpleasure strives for deep reach into the thin surface of Google search, over-realized desktop backgrounds, and pop cultural-sonic YouTube (re-)remixes, internet events with similar mass-production and artificiality to plastic wigs, children’s blankets, and AstroTurf.
 The work’s self-motivated narrative desires to know what it means that the winner of RuPaul’s Big Brother Survivor Race hosted in thin internet receives a flesh baby as her grand prize, having been birth-concocted initially as a plastic-bagged collection of domestic toys by her own queer parents and sponsor-donated by ASMR Mom, rooting for her success through the eyes of their MacBook Pro and VIXIA camcorder.

 The work was debuted as a five-channel video and performance-installation, my character-host body welcoming visitors into the Ezra and Cecile Zilkha Gallery exhibition space, modeling appropriate behavior with Tex and a large Goldendoodle.
 The work was awarded the Elizabeth Verveer Tishler Prize and was nominated for Wesleyan University’s highest academic award, University Honors.
-It has been further installed for online and offline exhibitions at The Byre Theatre, TIFA Working Studios, Estación Terrena, Centro Cultural de España en Costa Rica, and others.
+It has been further installed for online and offline exhibitions at the Byre Theatre, TIFA Working Studios, Estación Terrena, Centro Cultural de España en Costa Rica, Puntomov Fest, Digital America, and others.

-— Professor Greg Goldberg, author of Antisocial Media
+— Greg Goldberg, PhD, author of Antisocial Media